Spl0itable/nosflare/README.md

 6. Create a KV namespace to store events.
 You can call it whatever you want.
 7. Bind the `relayDb` variable to the KV namespace for the Worker in the Settings > Variables tab under the "KV Namespace Bindings" section.

+#### Using NosflareDeploy script

+A third-party script to easily deploy Nosflare.
+Read more [here](https://github.com/PastaGringo/nosflare/blob/main/README.md).

 ## Usage

 Nosflare acts as a Nostr relay.
-Users can connect using any standard Nostr client by pointing to the deployed Cloudflare Worker URL.
-The relay adheres to the Nostr protocol, handling events according to the specified NIPs.
+Users can connect using any standard Nostr client by pointing to the deployed Cloudflare Worker URL or custom domain.
+The relay adheres to the basic tenets of the Nostr protocol, handling events according to the specified NIPs above.

-You can either use the Cloudflare Worker's default "workers.dev" endpoint URL or a custom domain and/or route to add the relay to any Nostr client using the secure websocket protocol.
+As mentioned, you can either use the Cloudflare Worker's default "workers.dev" endpoint URL or a custom domain, adding it to any Nostr client using the secure websocket protocol.

 Example: